Have you been thinking about starting a career as a freelance writer?

 - The client who hired you for one article asks you to do another.

 - You get positive feedback from a reader on a post you’ve written (paid or unpaid).

-Redefining success as a freelancer is important to both building and maintaining your confidence.
+Redefining success as a freelancer is important to both building confidence and maintaining it.